-Graduate assistants from Art Education, Art History, and Interior Design manage and supervise the Art & Design Library during public hours, typically 9 am to 4 pm on weekdays.
+Graduate assistants from Art History and Art Education manage and supervise the Art & Design Library during public hours, typically 8 am to 4 pm on weekdays.
 Students are welcome to use the Library during these hours for quiet study, and are asked to check backpacks and bookbags at the counter.
-Occasionally the Library is closed for department events, although most events are in the late afternoon or evening.
-The calendar at the bottom of this page displays the current staff and event schedule, and contact information for reserving the room.
+Occasionally the Library is closed for department events, usually in the late afternoon or evening.

 The Library’s collection is catalogued in a Filemaker database which can be searched on-site in the Library, or online with FSUID access.
-Contact the Art History Media Center curator for access to the Library database.
+Contact the Art History Media Center curator for access.
 Although books may not be taken from the room, patrons are welcome to read, scan, or copy them on the library copier.
 (Copies are charged to your FSUCard, and scans can only be saved to USB, so be sure to bring a flash drive.)

 The Art & Design Library also houses several pieces of art, including two large Picasso posters from a 1953 exhibition in Milan and Sugar Conventions, a vibrant nine-panel mixed media piece by contemporary Haitian artist Edouard Duval-Carrié.
 The exhibtion posters are part of an extensive collection of art books and catalogs donated by Art History graduate student Tobias Mostel, and the Duval-Carrié piece is on loan from the Winthrop-King Institute for Contemporary French and Francophone Studies in the FSU Department of Modern Languages.